Photo credits: (above) @photographybypip (below) @tomolly_carcoar

 Say it with us, <cho-sha-ria>.
 Paolo is from the ancient ‘hidden’ region of Ciociaria in central Italy, it’s just one hour south from Rome but a whole world away.
 This is the wild heart of Italy, the homeland of ancient Italic tribes who forged the first concept of a unified country in the Apennine Mountains over 3,000 years ago.
 They were conquered by the ancient Romans circa 300 BC but their spirit lives on in their food, stories, music and dialect.
 Paolo has brought a little of the wild Ciociarian spirit to the untamed ancient southern land he now calls home.

-[Antica Australis – ancient southern land].
+[Antica Australis – the ancient south].

 The first European explorers to cross the Blue Mountains arrived in 1815, with the first European settlers arriving in the area in 1821.
 The first land grant was given to (Sir) Thomas Icely in 1829 and Carcoar was gazetted for settlement in 1839 as a service village for Iceley’s grand Coombing Park estate – on which he grazed large runs of sheep and cattle and mined the region’s first copper & gold.
 In Carcoar a number of large stores, a brickworks, two flour mills plus cheese, cordial and beer factories were established – and by the 1850-1860s goldrush era it was a town of around 2,500 souls with 16 pubs, three churches, a court house, district hospital and a public school.